A Parallelizable Quaternion Higher-Order Singular Value Decomposition with Applications: Introduction

-In \cite{miao2023quat}, Miao et al. extended the sequential HOSVD \cite{vannieuwenhoven2012new} to the quaternion domain.
-They proved the existence of such a decomposition and the ordering property of subtensors of the core tensor that is similar to its real counterpart \cite{hosvd}.
-As applications, the authors applied the quaternion HOSVD to color image fusion and denoising.
-Essentially, their quaternion HOSVD is based on left multiplications (and due to this reason, we term it as L-QHOSVD), namely, the quaternion data tensor is decomposed as a core tensor \emph{left} multiplied by factor matrices along each mode, where the factor matrices are computed sequentially.
-However, unlike the real or complex cases, quaternion tensor-matrix products have some ambiguities in that left and right products are inconsistent, due to that quaternion multiplications are non-commutative.
-As a consequence, L-QHOSVD is no longer consistent with quaternion matrix SVD when the order is $2$; this will be seen clearer in \refsect{decomposition}.
+Recently, Miao et al. \cite{miao2023quat} proposed quaternion HOSVD in the fashion of the sequential HOSVD \cite{vannieuwenhoven2012new}, and successively applied it to image fusion and denoising.
+They proved the existence of such a decomposition and the ordering property.
+This quaternion HOSVD is based on left multiplications (and due to this reason, we term it as L-QHOSVD), namely, the data tensor is decomposed as a core tensor left multiplied by factor matrices along each mode.
+Note that in the quaternion domain, tensor mode-$k$ products are not commutative.

-In practice, an approximation instead of an exact decomposition may be more preferred for dimension reduction, data compression, or denoising, because the real-world data may approximately lie in a low-dimensional subspace.
-To this end, truncated tensor decomposition models are important.
-Truncated HOSVDs \cite{hosvd,vannieuwenhoven2012new} discard the entries of the core tensor and columns of factor matrices corresponding to the smaller singular values, where the error are bounded by the tail energy, namely, the sum of squares of the discarded singular values.
-Alternatively, \cite{miao2023quat} truncated the core tensor using hard thresholding.
-Although \cite{miao2023quat} showed that this strategy also performs well in image denoising, it seems hard to establish a theoretical error bound for it.